 And while the memory and storage on the Acer Nitro 5 aren't going to be up to snuff for the needs of the most serious gamers, it's at least easily accessible so you can make upgrades or replace hardware when you need to.
 There's also a ton of different ports, so you'll have full compatibility with a wide variety of different devices.

 4. Lenovo Ideapad L340 Laptop

-Where this laptop really succeeds is in single player gaming.
-With its above average contrast ratio and excellent color reproduction, vivid landscapes like the jungle of Rise of the Tomb Raider will look more vibrant, and the retro animation of games like Cuphead will stand out in starker black and white.
-And while this is an entry level gaming laptop through and through, the hardware is well configured and can compete comfortably with other budget gaming laptop models.
+Where this laptop really succeeds is in single-player gaming.
+With its above-average contrast ratio and excellent color reproduction, vivid landscapes like the jungle of Rise of the Tomb Raider will look more vibrant, and the retro animation of games like Cuphead will stand out in starker black and white.
+While this is an entry-level gaming laptop through and through, the hardware is well configured and can compete comfortably with other budget gaming laptop models.

 5. ASUS TUF FX705DY-EH53 Gaming Laptop

 It's a surprise that more gaming laptops don't make use of an AMD chipset.
 While Intel is the top dog once you get into the most powerful processors, an AMD CPU/GPU combo is one of the most efficient ways to keep the price of a gaming laptop under $800, and the ASUS TUF is proof that it works.
 A Ryzen 5 and a Radeon chip are both packed into this one-inch thick gaming laptop.

 You'll have a hard time not getting immersed when you're sitting in front of this screen.
 Its clear and crisp display is over 17 inches from corner to corner, and the cooling system also makes use of anti-dust technology for a healthier gaming laptop over the long term.
 And as the name would suggest, this is a tough laptop.
 Both the chassis and the keyboard are designed to withstand a beating.